 - Funders and grantmakers: foundations, charitable trusts, coalitions

 - Policymakers: city managers, education agency personnel, mayor’s cabinet members

-How many people typically attend an on-site institute?
+How many people typically attend an institute?

 To maintain the quality of the learning environment and ensure impact, we limit total participation to 50 individuals

 Find more answers to our frequently asked questions here >.